 Computer science classes: Computer science classwork includes a lot of math, from calculus to statistics and linear algebra.
 You can also expect to take core classes in abstract data types, algorithm design, and computer organization.
 From there, the computer science courses get more specific and intensive and could cover anything from data visualization to robotics.

 What can I do with my degree?
-There are a lot of career prospects for computer science majors, from front-end development to database administration, and the future is promising, too.
+There are a lot of career prospects for computer science students, from front-end development to database administration, and the future is promising, too.
 According to the Bureau of Labor Statistics (BLS), computer science occupations are expected to grow 12% by 2028, much faster than all other occupations.

-Entry-level jobs for computer science majors include:
+Entry-level jobs for computer science students include:

 Quality assurance engineer